Lima: Etymology

-According to early Spanish articles, the Lima area was once called Itchyma, after its original inhabitants.
-However, even before the Inca occupation of the area in the 15th century, a famous oracle in the Rímac Valley had come to be known by visitors as Limaq (Limaq, pronounced /qu/, which means "talker" or "speaker" in the coastal Quechua that was the area's primary language before the Spanish arrival).
+Before the Inca occupation of the area in the 15th century, a famous oracle in the Rímac Valley had come to be known by visitors as Limaq (Limaq, pronounced /qu/, which means "talker" or "speaker" in the coastal Quechua that was the area's primary language before the Spanish arrival).
 This oracle was eventually destroyed by the Spanish and replaced with a church, but the name persisted: the chronicles show "Límac" replacing "Ychma" as the common name for the area.

 Modern scholars speculate that the word "Lima" originated as the Spanish pronunciation of the native name Limaq.
 Linguistic evidence seems to support this theory, as spoken Spanish consistently rejects stop consonants at the ends of words.